 Manhattan Market Report

-- Sales activity rose 2.8%, on top of a very high prior year sales level.
+- Sales activity declined 15.7% from very high prior year sales level.

 - New development inventory, which in many cases won’t be ready for one or two years, almost doubled from the same quarter last year.

 - New development properties closed price per square foot averaged $1,800 per square foot in the quarter; however, many of these contracts were entered into months or years ago.
 Today, we are seeing new developments being contracted at a minimum of $2,000 per square foot, with most in the $2,500 per square foot range.